ofiryakobi/debm/README.md

 Using an existing model (whether it was created by you, or one of the built-in models) is easy.

 As an example, we will use the sample-of-k model, also known as Naive Sampler (Erev & Roth, 2014).
-This model asserts that when making repeated decisions, people use a small portion of their past experience to evaluate the different prospects (i.e., a sample in the size of k).
+This model asserts that when making repeated decisions, the agents recall a small sample of past experiences of the size *k* to evaluate the different prospects.
 The sampling process is done with replacement from all previous experience.

-As an example, we will replicate the predictions of Erev and Roth (2014), problem 1 & 2 (Table 2).
+As an example, we will replicate the predictions of Erev and Roth (2014), problems 1 and 2 (Table 2).

 Installing debm
 ----